Taree: Radio

 There are four local radio stations, commercial stations 2RE and Max FM and community stations 2BOB and 2TLP.

 The ABC broadcasts Triple J (96.3FM), ABC Classic FM (98.7FM), Radio National (97.1FM) and ABC Mid North Coast (95.5FM and 756AM) into Taree.

 Rhema FM Manning Great Lakes broadcasts from studios in nearby Wingham and Racing Radio is also broadcast to Taree.

 Sport

 The most popular sport in Taree is rugby league.
 The city has one team competing in the Group 3 Rugby League Premiership, the Taree City Bulls.
 The Old Bar Pirates and Wingham Tigers are based just outside the city in Wingham and Old Bar.
-The town has produed many NRL-calibre stars, most notably Latrell Mitchell and Danny Buderus.
+The town has produced many NRL-calibre stars, most notably Latrell Mitchell and Danny Buderus.

 Other sports played in the town include soccer, rugby union, tennis and cricket.